renesugar/k_elda_archive/docs/_FAQ.md

 to various issues.
 If you run into an issue and can't find the answer here, don't hesitate to email us at [discuss@kelda.io](mailto:discuss@kelda.io).

-### What does Kelda use SSH keys for?
-Kelda `Machine`s optionally take one or more public SSH keys.
-It is strongly recommended to always provide at least one SSH key, as this will allow you to SSH into VMs and containers, and enables useful Kelda CLI commands like `kelda ssh` and `kelda logs` from any computer that holds a private SSH key matching the public key set on the `Machine`.

 ### Why can't I access my website?
 There are a few possible reasons: